doriang102/doriang102.github.io/_posts/2017-10-15-Introduction-To-Ensemble-Methods.md

 {% endhighlight %}
 ![](/img/entropy_iris_compare.png?raw=true)

+Notice that it seems that the lowest entropy split (or highest information gain) is for the `sepal_width` feature at the 2.0 threshold.
+This means it will be our first split, and top feature.

 ### Step 3: Pick $$X_*^1$$ to be the feature which has largeest information gain and split.